Sears Home Services

 You can sometimes free up a stuck button on the control panel by powering off the washer and firmly pressing every button on the panel.
 While pressing each button, work it back and forth to possibly free up stuck edges before releasing.
 Power the washer back on.

 If the code returns, you’ll need to have a service technician repair the washing machine.
-The control panel may need replacing.
+Schedule Samsung repair near you if the control panel needs replacing.

 Unbalanced Load Error Codes